Ex-coach 'abused teen twice a week'

 Bob Higgins trial: Coach 'abused teen twice a week'

-A former youth football coach abused a teenage victim "at least twice a week", a court heard.
+A former youth football coach abused a teenage victim "at least twice a week", a court has heard.

 Bob Higgins, 65, is accused of groping and other abuse against 24 boys, many of whom were trainees at Southampton and Peterborough United.